 Read more in our free book on Account Experience here.

 3. In B2B, NPS survey design is KEY to your success

 Our deep experience in B2B Net Promoter Systems has brought us to these two conclusions:

-- You must survey multiple layers of decision-maker and user.
+- You must survey multiple layers of decision-makers and users.
 Within each customer account, there is more than one decider of your fate.
 If all of the frontline, mid-level and senior C-suite are influential, so survey as many stakeholders as possible.
 Someone isn't filling out the survey?
-Absence of engagement is a signal itself.
+The absence of engagement is a signal itself.
 Time to worry.

 - Survey frequency has an impact on retention rate.
 Indeed, we have evidence that companies who survey customer's quarterly have the highest average retention rate.